meilisearch/documentation/guides/getting_started/comparison_to_alternatives.md

 ### MeiliSearch vs. Typesense

-Typesense uses a default_sorting_field on each document, it means that before indexing your documents you need to compute a relevancy score for typesense to be able to sort them based on your needs (https://typesense.org/docs/0.11.1/guide/#ranking-relevance).
+Typesense uses a default_sorting_field on each document, it means that before indexing your documents you need to compute a relevancy score for Typesense to be able to sort them based on your needs (https://typesense.org/docs/0.11.1/guide/#ranking-relevance).
 On the other hand, MeiliSearch uses a bucket sort which means that there is a default relevancy algorithm based on the proximity of words in the documents, the fields in which the words are found and the number of typos (https://docs.meilisearch.com/guides/advanced_guides/ranking ...).
 And you can still add your own custom rules if you want to alter the default search behavior.

 ### MeiliSearch vs. Algolia